dlfesperanza/CMSC137-Bomberman/README.md

 1. Follow the same steps above but use suitable commands for Windows

 ## Acknowledgements
+Tkinter is a Python GUI toolkit.
+Documentation can be found [here](https://docs.python.org/3/library/tk.html) A collection of Bomberman-themed sprites can be found [here](https://www.spriters-resource.com/snes/sbomber5/)

 ## License
 This software is under [MIT License](LICENSE.md)